qixiaoke007/TibHCR/README.md

 This is a dataset link for the paper "TibHCR: A Large-Scale Dataset for Offline Handwritten Tibetan Character Recognition".

-## Dataset download
+## Dataset Access
-The dataset can be dowloaded from the [Link](https://huggingface.co/datasets/qixiaoke/TibHCR)
+The dataset can be downloaded from the [Link](https://huggingface.co/datasets/qixiaoke/TibHCR)

 ## Explanations
 Detailed explanations for key aspects of the dataset: